Phil Mitchell: Drug addiction

 Lucy Benjamin reprised her role of Lisa Fowler for one episode in 2010.

 In June 2010, it was reported that Phil would develop an addiction to crack cocaine after his troubled personal life leads to depression.
 The report followed the news that Lucy Benjamin was to return for a single episode, reprising her role as Lisa, the mother of Phil's daughter, Louise Mitchell (Brittany Papple).
 In the storyline, Phil gains custody of Louise after she is dropped off in Walford by an unseen person; however, Peggy eventually returns Louise to Lisa after Phil punches his mother in the face.
 A spokesperson for the show said "Lisa Fowler was a major part of Phil's life – she knows him as well as anyone, so she won't be happy about him looking after his daughter.
 With their history, you know that this storyline is going to be an explosive episode in the Mitchells' history."
 Phil also loses his son Ben (Charlie Jones), who makes a temporary departure from the show in order for the part to be recast.
 Subsequently, Phil becomes addicted to crack cocaine.
 Producers worked closely with drug and alcohol charities, including Addaction and DrugScope.
 Viewers never see Phil take drugs to make sure the episodes are suitable for all audiences.
 Martin Barnes, chief executive of DrugScope, commented: "If EastEnders sensitively reflect the impact that drug use has on Phil, it could help."
 The storyline also sees Phil become more violent.
 McFadden explained:

 All he can see is Peggy's betrayed him.
 She knows how much he fought for custody, for contact and how important it was for him to see his children.
 He's really angry about it and feels the world is against him. [...]
 What he's really doing is self-harm which is a common response to anger.
 People do crazy, mad things like this when they're desperate.
 It's very ugly and disturbing. [...]
 He's hit his kids and his mum, so yes, [worse violence is] something he's capable of.

 McFadden decided to lose weight for the storyline by going on a crash diet, saying that food would not be one of Phil's priorities.

 Other storylines

 The character continues to be featured heavily in high-profile storylines which have included various feuds, police enquiries, armed robbery, kidnapping, numerous affairs and relationship problems and an ongoing plot concentrating on the character's struggles to bond with his children.
 2005 saw the highly anticipated screen return of both of the Mitchell brothers – six years since they last appeared together.
 13 million viewers tuned in to see their return giving the BBC a 52.9% British audience share, a massive coup for the show which had come under heavy criticism in the British media.

 Storylines

-Phil Mitchell first arrives in Walford in February 1990 to open an automobile repair shop, known as The Arches; he is joined by his younger brother Grant (Ross Kemp).